 Financial Statements for Rolesville Rural Fire Department for FY2020-21

-As Rolesville continues to transform from a small rural community to a developed suburban center, service delivery needs and infrastructure demands will continue to put pressure on local fire services.
-Like many other rapidly growing communities which are served by an independent fire service, the Town of Rolesville and the Rolesville Rural Fire Department (RRFD) both recognize the need to unify these services under the municipal government structure in the future.
+As Rolesville continues to transform from a small rural community to a developed suburb of Raleigh, service delivery needs and infrastructure demands will continue to put pressure on local fire services.
+Like most of the growing Wake County communities which were served by an independent fire service, the Town of Rolesville and the Rolesville Rural Fire Department (RRFD) both recognize the need to unify these services under the municipal government structure.

 The RRFD has a long and proud history from its first incorporation in 1958 to the well-trained and equipped professional department it is today.
 This unification effort seeks to build upon that strong foundation by continuing to provide high-quality fire service for the Rolesville community into the future.